 SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

 Durer's Celestial Globe, 1515.
-This shows the northern hemisphere, and was prepared in conjunction with the astronomer Stabius.
-Four astronomers are shown in the corners: Aratus Cilis; Ptolomaeus Aegyptius; Maniliusromanus; and Azophi Arabus (al Sufi).
-Albrecht Durer (1471- 1528) produced the first printed star charts in 1515.
+This shows the southern hemisphere, and was prepared in conjunction with the astronomer Stabius.
+Albrecht Durer (1471-1528) produced the first printed star charts in 1515.
 One chart, or planisphere, showed all the northern constellations; the other depicted the southern hemisphere.
 The positions of the stars were exactly fixed (according to Ptolemey's catalogue) and the figures were artistically portrayed, in a classical style.
 Durer also chose to illustrate the constellations that would appear on a globe as if seen from space.
-Taken from The Complete Woodcuts of Albrecht Durer by Dr Willi Kurth (1936).
+Durer's star charts also differed from those of previous ones because of their accuracy.
+Previous charts, such as those by his predecessor Honter, were up to 30 degrees out of alignment.
+Taken from Dr Willi Kurth's The Complete Woodcuts of Albrecht Durer (1936).

 Model release not required.
 Property release not required.